 2. LABOR: Domestic Turmoil, International Reaction

 Labor union leaders suspended for six months: December 3, 2000 referendum approved the suspension of current union leaders for six months.
 The referendum had been called by President Hugo Chavez and aimed at rooting out corrupt officials and allowing for the consolidation of all labor groups into a single national labor union.
+[See above.]

 Chavez’ victory (65 percent voting yes) was overshadowed by the fact that only 20 percent of the electorate turned out (all voters, not only those workers affected, were eligible to vote).